-BASF’s segment structure allows for a differentiated steering of our businesses according to their market-specific competitive environment.
-It increases transparency regarding the results of our segments and divisions and highlights the importance of the Verbund and value chains to our business success.
-BASF aims to clearly position its businesses against their relevant competitors and establish a high-performance organization to enable BASF to be successful in an increasingly competitive market environment.
+We take a differentiated approach to steering our businesses according to market-specific requirements and the competitive environment.
+We provide a high level of transparency around the results of our segments and show the importance of the Verbund and value chains to our business success.
+We aim to differentiate our businesses from competitors and establish a high-performance organization to enable BASF to be successful in an increasingly competitive market environment.

 The Chemicals segment comprises the Petrochemicals and Intermediates divisions and is the cornerstone of BASF’s Verbund structure.
 It supplies the other segments with basic chemicals and intermediates, contributing to the organic growth of our key value chains.
 Alongside internal transfers, customers include the chemical and plastics industries.
 The segment’s competitiveness is strengthened by technological leadership and operational excellence.

 The Materials segment is composed of the Performance Materials division and the Monomers division.
 The segment offers advanced materials and their precursors for new applications and systems.
 Its product portfolio includes isocyanates and polyamides as well as inorganic basic products and specialties for plastics and plastics processing.

 The Industrial Solutions segment consists of the Dispersions & Pigments and the Performance Chemicals divisions.
 The segment develops and markets ingredients and additives for industrial applications, such as polymer dispersions, pigments, resins, electronic materials, antioxidants and additives.
 Its customers come from key industries such as automotive, plastics and electronics.